project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_building.md

 # Building the Unify Matter Bridge

-This build guide cross-compiles for armhf architecture to be run on Unify's reference platform - a Raspberry Pi 4 (RPi4) with the 32-bit version of Debian Buster.
+This build guide cross-compiles for arm64 architecture to be run on Unify's reference platform - a Raspberry Pi 4 (RPi4) with the 64-bit version of Debian Bullseye.

 > **Note:**
 > In the following subsections the commands should either be run on your local development machine or inside a running Docker container, as distinguished by the structure of the example.